daitangio/pybash/README.md

 The run() function is very handy to fire direct command, like you would do in a bash script, like running git pull or so on

-Note: For complex tasks, take alook at doit or GNU Make
+Note: For complex tasks, take alook at GNU Make

 # Launch example